TAbdiukov/TAbdiukov.github.io/content/post/2023-12-18-motorola-backflip-cfw/index.md

 * microSD card

 ## Initial steps
-1. Find out if your device is already rooted (e.g., Superuser or SuperSU app is present) and what is the OS version.
+1. Find out if your device is already rooted (e.g., that Superuser or SuperSU app is present) and what is the OS version.
 Perhaps this guide does not need to apply.
 Otherwise, you can discover the OS version by accessing,
 	```
 	Menu -> Settings -> About phone -> OS version
 	```